 - Want to make sure your household is prepared for COVID-19 and isolating in future

-Victoria’s testing rules have recently changed.
-It is still important to get tested if you are experiencing any symptoms of COVID-19 or if you have been informed you are a contact of someone with COVID-19.
+It is important to get tested if you are experiencing any symptoms of COVID-19 or if you have been informed you are a contact of someone with COVID-19.

 Read the COVID Checklist to work out what to do if you test positive and need to report your result, or have been told you are a contact.

 To get tested, everyone’s first option should be to use a rapid antigen test (RAT).

 They are fast, accurate, and readily available from local pharmacies, supermarkets and convenience stores.

 Maryborough District Health Service (MDHS) can provide rapid antigen tests to people with COVID-19 symptoms, or designated close contacts.

 You can pick up rapid antigen tests from the main entrance at Maryborough Hospital from 10.00am to 11.00am on weekdays.

 Please wear a mask on entry and bring your Medicare Card.
 Test limits apply.

 If you test positive for COVID-19, please treat your result as confirmed.
 You must legally report a positive result as soon as possible.
 This will link you to the appropriate care if needed.